dcos-labs/dcos-openvpn/README.md

 1. Clone https://github.com/mesosphere/universe
 1. Read https://docs.mesosphere.com/1.9/administering-clusters/deploying-a-local-dcos-universe/
-1. Read and amend the source of local_universe_setup.sh to facilitate building and publishing

 Usage
 --------------

 ### Endpoints

-The exact endpoints can be confirmed from **DC/OS Dashboard > Services > OpenVPN > <running task> > Details**
+The exact endpoints can be confirmed from `DC/OS Dashboard > Services > OpenVPN > <running task> > Details`

-1. OpenVPN is presented on 1194/UDP and any OpenVPN client will default to this port
+1. OpenVPN is presented on `1194/UDP` and any OpenVPN client will default to this port
 1. The REST management interface is available on `5000/TCP` and will be accessed at `https://<IP>:5000`
 1. /status /test /client are all valid REST endpoints. /status does not require authentication as it is used for health checks